Gorakhnath Math: Political activity

 The Gorakhnath Math has been involved in political matters for more than a century.
 Mahant Digvijay Nath joined the Congress in 1921 and was arrested for taking an "active part" in the Chauri Chaura incident, thereby putting a brake on Gandhi's non-cooperation movement.
-However, the math thereafter became associated with right wing organisations.
+However, the nath thereafter became associated with right wing organisations.
 Nath joined the Hindu Mahasabha in 1937 and soon became the head of the party's unit in United Provinces.
 He strongly opposed Gandhi's non-violent movement.
 Shortly after independence, he was arrested for inflaming passions against Gandhi that led to his assassination and imprisoned for 9 months.
 After release, he spearheaded the Ram Janmabhoomi movement of 1949, organising a 9-day long recitation of Ramcharit Manas, at the end of which the idols of Rama and Sita were appeared inside the Babri Masjid.
 The Babri Masjid was locked down as a result, but it led to Digvijay Nath's rise in the Hindu Mahasabha.
 He was appointed the General Secretary at the national level and won the election for the MP of Gorakhpur in 1967.

 His successor, Mahant Avaidyanath got elected as an MLA for Maniram as an independent in 1962, 1967, 1969, 1974 and 1977 and also as an MP from Gorakhpur in 1970 and 1989.
 Soon after the Sangh Parivar started its own Ram Janmabhoomi movement, he joined the Bharatiya Janata Party (BJP) and got elected as MP of Gorakhpur on a BJP ticket in 1991 and 1996.

-Yogi Adityanath has also been active in the BJP, he has been the MP from Gorakhpur since 1998.
-He founded the Hindu Yuva Vahini.
-The group has been involved in many religious activities, including the defence of Hindus in Mau riots of October 2005 and in Gorakhpur of January 2007.
-In the General elections of 2007, the Hindu Yuva Vahini was at one point contemplating running for the elections on its own under the Hindu Mahasabha, but finally reached a compromise with the BJP.
-Later Yogi Adityanath took an oath as Chief Minister of Uttar Pradesh on 19 March 2017.

-In May 2015, the math organized special havans and kalash-yatra to pray for the victims of 2015 India-Nepal Earthquakes which killed close to 10,000 people.
+Yogi Adityanath, the mahant (Head Priest) of the temple, is also the current chief minister of Uttar Pradesh.
+Bharatiya Janata Party (BJP).
+In 2002, he founded the Hindu Yuva Vahini, a Hindutva youth militia.